-Halloween Is the Worst Night of the Year for Vehicle Vandalism, but You Can Prevent It
+Know How to Protect Yourself on Halloween, the Worst Night of the Year for Vehicle Vandalism

-Common sense tips can save you from filing an insurance claim later
+knowing these Common sense tips can save you from filing a vehicle insurance claim not just on Halloween but on any day

 Halloween is the worst night of the year when it comes to vehicle vandalism and a top night for thieves looking to make a quick score.
 In fact, compared to your average day, you're twice as likely to be a victim of vehicle vandals on Halloween.
 While you may not become a victim, there are a few things you can do to lower your risks and hopefully make it through this mischievous night unscathed.